-As described herein, HHSL is in the process of implementing a number of measures that are aimed to prevent, assess, manage and reduce the risks of forced labour and child labour in our business and supply chains.
+As described herein, HHSL has initiated a number of measures that are aimed to prevent, assess, manage and reduce the risks of forced labour and child labour in our business and supply chains.
 While we have begun the process of implementing further measures to strengthen human rights considerations in our business and supply chains, to date, no actions have been taken to formally assess the effectiveness of these measures.